Prof. Dr. Ridwan Dewayanto RusliSM, MSCEP, Dipl.-Chem.

 Fakultät für Wirtschafts- und Rechtswissenschaften Schmalenbach Institut für Wirtschaftswissenschaften (WI)

-Public- and industrial economics, international finance.
+Public- and industrial economics, international finance, energy- and environmental policy.
 Focus on (i) state-owned firm and public-private partnership financing and regulation, (ii) international corporate finance and M&A, (iii) energy, infrastructure, natural resource and environmental policy, (iv) social welfare and agency theory.

 The Indonesian transboundary haze game: Countering free-riding and local capture